 When instances fail, the data on the local disk is lost.
-Use a replication strategy across multiple instances to keep your data safe or store your persistent data in Amazon S3
+Use a replication strategy across multiple instances to keep your data safe, store your persistent data in Amazon S3, or use Amazon EBS.

 • Define images based on the type of work they perform.